About the Conference

 Join us for an inspiring and informative day dedicated to homecare technology innovation.

-Our exciting conference programme will explore practical tech solutions to real-world, everyday homecare challenges.
+Our exciting conference programme will explore how technology can improve care quality and offer practical solutions to real-world, everyday homecare challenges.
 Technology is transforming how care is delivered, and the Tech Innovation in Homecare Conference is your opportunity to stay ahead of the curve.

-The day will feature thought-provoking talks, interactive panels, live Q&As, industry-leading exhibitors, and dedicated time for networking.
+The day will feature thought-provoking talks, interactive panels, live Q&As, industry-leading exhibitors, and dedicated time for networking, and brings together forward-thinking homecare providers at every level – from Directors and CEOs to Registered Managers and Operations leaders.

 By attending, you will: